- Paying your rent & charges

 Be aware that when you apply for Universal Credit you must also make a separate application for Council Tax Reduction.

-Our Welfare Benefits Officers can support you with all aspects of Universal Credit and can answer any questions you may have.
+Our Financial Wellbeing Officers can support you with all aspects of Universal Credit and can answer any questions you may have.
 Contact your Housing Officer, our Customer Experience Team on 0800 013 2196 or complete our online form.